GergelyBajusz/My-First-Website/README.md

 # My-First-Website
 My first greenfox website

-Tried to copy the original task as simple as it is without bootsrap.
+Tried to follow the task as simple as it is without bootstrap.